digital-work-lab/open-source-project/slides/01-topics.md

 # Until next session

+**Familiarize yourself with the CoLRev documentation**

+- An overview of the [process](https://colrev-environment.github.io/colrev/manual/operations.html) and the [workflow](https://colrev-environment.github.io/colrev/manual/workflow.html) are available in the documentation.

+**Find a topic**

+- Go to the upcoming [milestone](https://github.com/CoLRev-Environment/colrev/milestones) and read the open issues (available topics).
+- Comment on the issues to find others who are interested in the same topic.
+- Ask questions.

+**Complete the setup**

-- Register for our mailings: [here](https://digital-work-lab.github.io/open-source-project/#participate)
+- Register for VC course: [here](https://digital-work-lab.github.io/open-source-project/#participate)
-- Create a GitHub account (using your student e-mail address)
+- Create a GitHub account (using your student e-mail address) to use [Codespaces](https://github.com/features/codespaces) in the next sessions
-- Start exploring issues, and team up

-> \* Optional: **Set up your programming environment** (see instructions in the [CoLRev documentation](https://colrev-environment.github.io/colrev/dev_docs/setup.html))
+> Challenge (optional): You can **set up your programming environment** (see instructions in the [CoLRev documentation](https://colrev-environment.github.io/colrev/dev_docs/setup.html)).
+This requires you to install and configure Git, Docker, pre-commit hooks, and venv.
+It will give you more control over and a deeper understanding of your programming environment.

 ---